-Appointed Ops Team members should have a diverse fire service background and be familiar with FIRESCOPE and current issues impacting the California fire service.
-The group's primary responsibilities are to provide technical expertise to the Board of Directors, develop FIRESCOPE's annual Plan of Work, and provide direction to the Task Force.
-The Ops Team further serves as the reviewing body for products forwarded from the TF and determines when products and issues are ready to be forwarded to the BoD for consideration and direction.
+The Operations Team (Ops Team) is made up primarily of Chief Officers at the Division, Assistant, Deputy, or higher level in their home agencies.
+The group's primary responsibilities are to provide technical expertise to the Board of Directors and professional direction to the Task Force.
+The Ops Team further serves as the reviewing body for products forwarded from the TF and determines when products and issues provided by the Task Force are ready to be forwarded to the BoD for consideration and direction.